dwws-ufes/Marvin.old/README.md

 </datasource>
 ```

-Note: if you need detailed instructions on how to set up Eclipse, WildFly and MySQL, please refer to this [tutorial at nemo-utils wiki](https://github.com/nemo-ufes/nemo-utils/wiki/Tutorial%3A-a-Java-EE-Web-Profile-application-with-nemo-utils%2C-part-1).
+Note: if you need detailed instructions on how to set up Eclipse, WildFly and MySQL, please refer to this [tutorial at JButler's wiki](https://github.com/dwws-ufes/jbutler/wiki/Tutorial%3A-a-Java-EE-Web-Profile-application-with-JButler%2C-part-1).